ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Supplementary benchmarking results

-For both \texttt{ebnm\_point\_normal} and \texttt{ebnm\_point\_laplace}, we ran tests for $2 \times 3 \times 2 \times 3 = 36$ scenarios:
+For both \code{ebnm\_point\_normal()} and \code{ebnm\_point\_laplace()}, we ran tests for $2 \times 3 \times 2 \times 3 = 36$ scenarios:

-\begin{itemize} \item The mode is either fixed at zero via argument \texttt{mode = 0} or estimated (via \texttt{mode = "estimate"}). \item The data-generating prior distribution $g$ is: i) a true member of the prior family, $\pi_0 \delta_\mu + (1 - \pi_0) N(\mu, a^2)$ or $\pi_0 \delta_\mu + (1 - \pi_0) \text{Laplace}(\mu, a)$, with $\pi_0 \sim \text{Beta}(10, 2)$, $a \sim \text{Gamma}(4, 1)$, and either $\mu = 0$ or $\mu \sim \text{Unif}[-10, 10]$; ii) the null distribution $\delta_0$; or iii) a distribution not in the prior family, so that $\mathcal{G}$ is misspecified.
-When \texttt{mode = 0}, the misspecified prior is a point-normal prior as above but with $\mu \sim \text{Unif}[-10, 10]$; when \texttt{mode = "estimate"}, the misspecified prior is the point-$t_5$ distribution $\pi_0 \delta_0 + (1 - \pi_0) at_5$, with $\pi_0$ and $a$ distributed as above. \item The $N(0, s_i^2)$ noise added to the true means $\theta_i \sim g$ is either homoskedastic, with $s_i = 1$ for all $i$, or heteroskedastic, with $s_i^2 \sim \text{Exp}(1)$. \item The number of observations $n$ is 1000, 10000, or 100000. \end{itemize}
+\begin{itemize} \item The mode is either fixed at zero via argument \code{mode = 0} or estimated (via \code{mode = "estimate"}). \item The data-generating prior distribution $g$ is: i) a true member of the prior family, $\pi_0 \delta_\mu + (1 - \pi_0) N(\mu, a^2)$ or $\pi_0 \delta_\mu + (1 - \pi_0) \text{Laplace}(\mu, a)$, with $\pi_0 \sim \text{Beta}(10, 2)$, $a \sim \text{Gamma}(4, 1)$, and either $\mu = 0$ or $\mu \sim \text{Unif}(-10, 10)$; ii) the null distribution $\delta_0$; or iii) a distribution not in the prior family, so that $\mathcal{G}$ is misspecified.
+When \code{mode = 0}, the misspecified prior is a point-normal prior as above but with $\mu \sim \text{Unif}(-10, 10)$; when \code{mode = "estimate"}, the misspecified prior is the point-$t_5$ distribution $\pi_0 \delta_0 + (1 - \pi_0) t_5(0, a)$, with $\pi_0$ and $a$ distributed as above. \item The $N(0, s_i^2)$ noise added to the true means $\theta_i \sim g$ is either homoskedastic, with $s_i = 1$ for all $i$, or heteroskedastic, with $s_i^2 - 1 \sim \text{Exp}(1)$. \item The number of observations $n$ is 1000, 10000, or 100000. \end{itemize}

-For each scenario, we ran $10^6 / n$ simulations (so, depending on $n$, 1000, 100, or 10 simulations) and compared run-times using package \pkg{microbenchmark} \citep{microbenchmark}.
-All experiments were performed on a 2018 MacBook Pro with a 2.6 GHz Intel Core i7 processor and 16 GB of DDR4-2400 RAM.
-Results are displayed in Figures \ref{fig:ebnm_pn} and \ref{fig:ebnm_pl}.
+For each scenario, we ran $10^6 / n$ simulations (so, depending on $n$, 1000, 100, or 10 simulations) and compared runtimes using package \pkg{microbenchmark} \citep{microbenchmark}.
+All experiments were performed on a 2021 MacBook Pro with an Apple M1 Max processor and 64 GB of unified memory.
+Results are displayed in Figures~\ref{fig:ebnm_pn} and \ref{fig:ebnm_pl}.